R&H Logo

 Meet With a Wage Discrimination Attorney

 Your employer has a legal and ethical responsibility to pay you fairly.
-If you feel your employer has violated the EPEWA, call 303-688-0944 today to begin your free case assessment.
+If you feel your employer has violated the EPEWA, call 303-688-0944 today to begin your case assessment.
 Whether you’re filing a claim with the CDLE or filing a civil action, the wage discrimination attorneys at Robinson & Henry PC can help you recover the money you are lawfully owed.